silshack/spring2014/_posts/how-tos/2014-01-29-nitrousgit.md

 ### Don't type the `$` symbol.
 That just means we're typing it into the Linux Terminal

+If you haven't done this already, do the following:

 ```bash
 $ git config --global user.email "your@email.com"
 $ git config --global user.name "Your Name"